forseti-security/forseti-security/_docs/quickstarts/scanner/descriptions.md

 Cloud Identity and Access Management (Cloud IAM) policies directly grant access on Google Cloud Platform.
-To ensure only authorized members and permissions are granted in Cloud IAM policies, IAM scanner supports the following:
+To ensure only authorized members and permissions are granted in Cloud IAM policies, IAM policy scanner supports the following:

  - Whitelist, blacklist, and required modes.
- - Define whether the scope of the rule inherits from parents or just self.
+ - Define if the scope of the rule inherits from parents or just self.
  - Access to specific organization, folder, or project resource types.

-For examples of how to define scanner rules for IAM policies, see the [`iam_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/rules/iam_rules.yaml) rule file.
+For examples of how to define scanner rules for Cloud IAM policies, see the [`iam_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/rules/iam_rules.yaml) rule file.